hesthub/iac/osx/blog-part2.md

    ```

+Firstly we can see heavy use the built-in module file https://docs.ansible.com/ansible/latest/collections/ansible/builtin/file_module.html which helps us handling file creation, copying access rights and deletion.

+We also see the use of an ansible plugin called "become"https://docs.ansible.com/ansible/latest/plugins/become.html which works to ensure that Ansible can use privilege escalation when running commands.

 ### the handlers

-Next up we take a look at handlers, which are tasks that are only executed when notified by another task.
+Next up we take a look at handlers, which are a subset of tasks that are only executed when notified by another task.
 Handlers are a often used to restart an updated service, or reload configuration after a task has made changes to the system.

-Lets say we have a role that sets our hostName,localHostName and ComputerName.

-one of the tasks might look something like this:
+Lets say we have a role that sets our hostName,localHostName and ComputerName; One of the tasks might look something like this:

 > roles/names/localhostname.yml